Battle of Rymnik: Casualties

 At the cost of <1,000 casualties (where no more than 500 people were killed, and the total was c.
 700), Suvorov, together with Coburg, inflicted about 20,000 casualties against the Turks, who were now in full retreat from the Danubian Principalities.
 The Turks lost all their artillery and baggage train.

 Aftermath

-For this victory, Alexander Suvorov was awarded the title of "Count of Rymnik" (граф Рымникский, Graf Rymniksky) by the Russian Empress Catherine the Great.
+For this victory, Alexander Suvorov was awarded the title of "Count of Rymnik" (граф Рымникский) by the Russian Empress Catherine the Great.
 On the other hand, the Ottoman vizier Cenaze Hasan Pasha was dismissed on December 2, 1789, after his defeat.
 These two crushing victories of Focșani and the Rymnik firmly established Suvorov as the most brilliant general of the then Russian Army; and to Coburg's honour can be attributed his resourcefulness, coolness and personal bravery, but according to his own mind, the Austrians had forgotten how to fight the Turks.
 Meanwhile, the Habsburgs occupied all of Wallachia until the war ended.